How COVID-19 Has Changed In-Person Events

 - About one-third of event organizers representing Consumer Goods/Retail Trade, Government, Sporting Goods, Travel and Amusement sectors do not believe that virtual will be a bigger component of physical events moving forward.

-Businesses and brands continue to invest in both in-person and virtual events, creating hybridized event marketing programs that fit the needs of their target audience, which may be existing clients, prospects, or partners and affiliates.
+Businesses and brands continue to invest in in-person events, creating event marketing programs that fit the needs of their target audience, which may be existing clients, prospects, or partners and affiliates.

-Whether virtual, physical, or hybrid, Condit has a flexible, innovative solution for your organization.
-Our expert team of designers can craft an unforgettable exhibit experience in person or online.
-Take a look at our impressive portfolio of physical builds, learn more about our virtual exhibits, or get in touch to discuss your hybrid project today.
+Condit has a flexible, innovative solution for your organization’s return to face-to-face marketing.
+Our expert team of designers can craft an unforgettable exhibit experience with health and safety top of mind.
+Take a look at our impressive portfolio of physical builds and get in touch to discuss your project today.